MS20190155/Measuring-Corporate-Culture-Using-Machine-Learning/README.md

 1. Use `python parse.py` to use Stanford CoreNLP to parse the raw documents.
 This step is relatvely slow so multiple CPU cores is recommended.
 The parsed files are output in the `data/processed/parsed/` folder:
     - `documents.txt`: Each line is a *sentence*.
     - `document_sent_ids.txt`: Each line is a id in the format of `docID_sentenceID` (e.g. doc0_0, doc0_1, ..., doc1_0, doc1_1, doc1_2, ...).
 Each line in the file corresponds to `documents.txt`.

+    Note about performance: This step is time-consuming (~10 min for 100 calls).
+Using `python parse_parallel.py` can speed up the process considerably (~2 min with 8 cores for 100 calls) but it is not well-tested on all platforms.
+To not break things, the two implementations are separated.

 2. Use `python clean_and_train.py` to clean, remove stopwords, and named entities in parsed `documents.txt`.
 The program then learns corpus specific phrases using gensim and concatenate them.
 Finally, the program trains the `word2vec` model.